Jonathan Blake (activist)

 Jonathan Blake (born 21 July 1949) is a British gay rights activist and former member of Lesbians and Gays Support the Miners (LGSM).
-He was one of the first people diagnosed with HIV in the United Kingdom, and is one of the country's oldest surviving people with the illness.
+He was one of the first people diagnosed with HIV in the United Kingdom and is one of the country's longest surviving people with the illness.

 Biography

 In February 1981 Blake visited a friend who was getting married in San Francisco in the US.
 He believes it was there that he contracted the virus, during a visit to a steambath.